-- Of all births funded by Medi-Cal, 58% were funded by Medi-Cal's FFS delivery system. - Mothers classified as Undocumented accounted for 44% of all Medi-Cal FFS funded births. - Seventy-three percent of the birth mothers were classified as Hispanic. - FFS Medi-Cal mothers (78.2%) met the Healthy People 2020 goal of having at least 77.9% access early prenatal care. - FFS restricted-scope Medi-Cal mothers (80.1%) were more likely to access timely prenatal care than those entitled to full-scope benefits (71.5%). - American Indians/Alaskan Natives (63.4%) had the lowest percentage of early prenatal care initiation, while Hispanics (79.6%) had the highest percentage. - In 2013, the percent of FFS Medi-Cal mothers with a low-birthweight singleton delivery was 5.1%, meeting the Healthy People 2020 Goal of 7.8% or less.
+- Of all births funded by Medi-Cal, 58% were funded by Medi-Cal's FFS delivery system. - Mothers classified as Undocumented accounted for 44% of all Medi-Cal FFS funded births. - Seventy-three percent of the birth mothers were classified as Hispanic. - FFS Medi-Cal mothers (78.2%) met the Healthy People 2020 goal of having at least 77.9% access early prenatal care. - FFS mothers not entitled to full scope State Plan benefits (80.1%) were more likely to access timely prenatal care than those entitled to full-scope benefits (71.5%). - American Indians/Alaskan Natives (63.4%) had the lowest percentage of early prenatal care initiation, while Hispanics (79.6%) had the highest percentage. - In 2013, the percent of FFS Medi-Cal mothers with a low-birthweight singleton delivery was 5.1%, meeting the Healthy People 2020 Goal of 7.8% or less.